 Another option is to not even consider other teeth as an anchorage unit and use a TAD instead.
 TAD is a device that is temporarily placed in the bone to be utilized as an anchorage for tooth movement.

-- Placed intra-orally very easily, often with topical anesthesia, no flap or incision
+- can be placed intra-orally very easily, often with topical anesthesia, no flap or incision

-- Requires minimal patient compliance.
+- require minimal patient compliance.
 There is no special maintenance except keeping the tissue around it clean